 One of the mysteries of the English language finally explained.

-A person who brings happiness into the lives of others.‘he hasn't exactly been a ray of sunshine up to now’
+A person or thing that brings happiness into the lives of others.

 - ‘If you're tired of tripping over your rug rat, why not get out of the house for a few hours with your little ray of sunshine by visiting Little Tots Playgroup on Chapel Hill?’

 - ‘But compared to Ann, Joanna's a ray of sunshine.’